 Throughout this section I'll share heat pump information and elaborate on the following topics:

-By the time you've read the specific articles surrounding the heat pump technology that you are interested in, I hope I'll have answered the initial question “what is a heat pump?”
+By the time you've read the specific articles above surrounding the heat pump technology that you are interested in, You should, hopefully be in a better position to answer your initial question “what is a heat pump?”

-I also hope you'll understand the differences between the different types of heat pumps and which will best suit your application.
+I also hope you'll understand the differences between the different types of heat pumps, how other things like draughts and insulation can have a big effect on the efficiency and running costs of the heat pump and which heat pump will best suit your application.

 New!
 Comments